What is JSX?

 attributes in React

-There's an exception to the camel-cased prop naming discussed above.
+There's an exception to this camel-cased prop naming convention in React.

 That is, if we wish to set any data-